kaanbtgn/Chest-X-Ray-Binary-Classification/README.md

 A deep learning system for classifying chest X-ray images using TensorFlow.
 The system provides both training capabilities and a FastAPI-based web interface for inference.

+The model is trained on the Chest X-Ray Pneumonia Dataset from Kaggle (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia), which contains chest X-ray images for pneumonia classification.
 ## Features

 ### 1. Model Training